OAID/YSQfastfd/README.md

 This is a demo use YSQ face detect algorithm.

 Platform :
-  ARM A7 processor
  Ubuntu 16.04 with GTK3 library
   USB camera (480P/720P), YUYV

 algorithm :